“Hi, John, thanks for coming,” I said to my father as I got off the train at Bangor station.

 “Oh thanks.
 That looks lovely.”

 About an hour and ten pancakes each later I found myself on my own.
 I felt a bit strange, lost really, as none of my mates were around for the holidays.
-I’d stayed in Crewe as I’d taken a job on to earn some cash, starting Good Friday, and working 12 of the next 14 days until the beginning of the summer term.
+They’d gone back to their parents.
+I’d stayed on in Crewe as I’d taken a job on to earn some cash, starting Good Friday, and working 12 of the next 14 days until the beginning of the summer term.

 I decided to cook myself some liver so I braved the drizzle and set off for the butchers.
 I had to rush as it was after 17:00 and the shops shut at 17:30.
 The rain was heavier than I’d thought and I was wet through by the time I reached the precinct where the butcher was.

-I spent the evening on my own and watched a few things on the TV, something I rarely did.
-I was surprised at the amount of stuff there was that I was interested in and stayed up later than I’d intended.
-I’d promised myself an early night so I’d be fresh for the delights of the morning, working in a pet store.
-I was due to start at 09:00.
+I spent the evening on my own, enjoying food cooked by myself, and watched a few things on the TV, something I rarely did.
+I was surprised at the amount of stuff there was on that I was interested in and consequently I stayed up later than I’d intended.
+I’d promised myself an early night so I’d be fresh for the delights of the morning, working in a pet store where I was due to start at 09:00.
 I set the alarm for 07:00 so I could shower and have breakfast by 08:00.
-The store was in one of those awful shopping malls, between Aldi and PC World, about 3/4 of an hour’s walk away.
+The store was about 3/4 of an hour’s walk away in one of those awful shopping malls, between Aldi and PC World.

 The store itself was huge, like an aircraft hanger.
 It had a mezzanine floor where pet rabbits, guinea pigs, kittens etc. were kept.
 The isles were wide, much wider than in most supermarkets and there were special offers everywhere, lots of ‘buy 1 get the second 1 half price’ offers which I deplored – trying to upsell items that probably weren’t needed.
 One of my pet hates – excuse the unintended pun.